MFV-PS/EPC-QBIP-Rc/README.md

 ## Overview

-The critical radius R_c is the representative pore-throat radius at the percolation threshold, used as the characteristic length *l* in analytical permeability models (k = Hl²).
-This repository provides two independent methods for R_c determination from 3D binary images of porous media:
+The critical radius $R_c$ is the representative pore-throat radius at the percolation threshold, used as the characteristic length *l* in analytical permeability models ($k = Hl²$).
+This repository provides two independent methods for $R_c$ determination from 3D binary images of porous media:

-- **EPC** — Topological approach based on the connectivity function χ(r), computed via morphological opening at increasing radii.
-R_c is identified by zero-crossing and derivative criteria.
+- **EPC** — Topological approach based on the connectivity function $χ(r)$, computed via morphological opening at increasing radii. $R_c$ is identified by zero-crossing and derivative criteria.
-- **QBIP** — Invasion percolation approach that simulates quasi-static drainage on the binary image.
-R_c is extracted from the reconstructed pore-throat size distribution (PTSD).
+- **QBIP** — Invasion percolation approach that simulates quasi-static drainage on the binary image. $R_c$ is extracted from the reconstructed pore-throat size distribution (PTSD).

 Both methods operate directly on segmented 3D images without pore network extraction.